Mees-Molenaar/cycling-fantasy-prediction/README.md

 Steps taken in this project:
 * Web scraping to acquire the data
-* Filling missing data with image classification using a ResNet artificial neural network
+* Filling missing data with image classification using a ResNet artificial neural network.
+In folder: *profile_classification*
-* Engineering features
+* Engineering features.
+In notebook: *create_features.ipynb*
-* Training and using a machine learning model
+* Training and using a machine learning model.
+In notebook: *xgboost_wielerpoule.ipynb*

 ## Technologies